Allenbrd/EW-S-P-500-Index-Fund/README.md

-# EW-S-P-500-Index-Fund
+# S-P-500-Index-Fund
-This program simulates an equal-weight S&amp;P 500 index fund.
+This program simulates the S&amp;P 500 index fund.
 The user enters his portfolio's value, and an order sheet is generated.
-This order sheet contains all shares and quantities to buy at the current market value for the user to replicate an equal-weight S&P500 position.
+This order sheet contains all shares and quantities to buy at the current market value for the user to replicate a S&P500 position.

 ## How to use this code
 1. Register/Login to https://iexcloud.io/ and get your secret API token from your profile.